ccrownhill/serpens_os/README.md

 To be able to compile this OS and run it using the Makefile included here you need to create an `i686-elf` cross compiler.

-See [this](https://wiki.osdev.org/GCC_Cross-Compiler) article from the osdev.org Wiki.
+See [this](https://wiki.osdev.org/GCC_Cross-Compiler) article from the osdev.org Wiki on how to compile `binutils` and `gcc` for `i686-elf`.

-In addition to the steps from this article you also need to compile NASM for `i686-elf`.
+In addition to that `nasm` needs to be installed (just use the standard package from your distribution package manager).